Skip to content

 Tradeshow

-Returning in 2025 is the College of Applied Biologists’ Conference Tradeshow.
-Within the pre-function area of the Prince George Conference & Civic Centre you will find a number of exhibitors with useful information, products and services.
+Returning in 2026 is the College of Applied Biologists’ Conference Tradeshow.
+Within the Pender Island Ballroom of the Hotel Grand Pacific you will find a number of exhibitors with useful information, products and services.

 Sponsors